-The Wellington-Wairarapa-Horowhenua region has a unified regional economic development plan (REDP) to guide the long-term direction and focus implementation activities over the next 10 years.
+The Wellington-Wairarapa-Horowhenua region has a unified regional economic development plan (REDP).
+It guides the long-term direction and focuses on implementation activities over the next 10 years.

-Developed by a combination of local and central Government, iwi, and businesses, the plan sets out the strategic direction, issues and opportunities, and guides where funding and support should go.
+A combination of local and central government, , and businesses helped develop the plan.
+It sets out the strategic direction, issues and opportunities, and guides where funding and support should go.

-The plan aims to guide the long-term direction of our economy and help the region to prioritise, fund, and deliver high impact economic initiatives over the next 10 years that, in turn, will help to:
+The plan aims to guide the long-term direction of Wellington’s economy.
+It will help the region to prioritise, fund, and deliver high-impact economic initiatives over the next 10 years.
+That, in turn, will help to:

 The Wellington Regional Leadership Committee, WellingtonNZ, and the steering group support this plan.

-This collaborative effort forms the basis of a long-term partnership, which results in improved co-ordination, access to networks, and connections across the region.
+This collaborative effort forms the basis of a long-term partnership.
+It will result in improved coordination, access to networks, and connections across the region.

-WellingtonNZ is working with partners across the region to implement the plan.
-It is a living document that will evolve and adapt as conditions change, relationships are built, and new initiatives arise.
+WellingtonNZ is working with partners across the region to put the plan in place.
+It’s a living document that will evolve and adapt as conditions change, relationships are built, and new initiatives arise.